Generalization of Fine-Tuned Uncertainty Communication and Metacognition in Large Language Models: Methods

-Discrimination is assessed using the AUC, which captures the model’s ability to rank correct responses above incorrect ones.
+\paragraph{Metacognitive Discrimination: AUC.} Our first measure for metacognitive discrimination is based on AUC, which captures the model’s ability to rank correct responses above incorrect ones.
 In this context, AUC is the probability that a randomly selected correct answer receives a higher confidence score than a randomly selected incorrect answer \parencite{hanley1982meaning}.
 This is equivalent to the c-statistic:

 where $P$ is the number of permissible (correct vs. incorrect) pairs, and $C$ is the number of concordant pairs in which the correct answer has a higher confidence than the incorrect one.
 In research on human metacognition, this is sometimes called the AUC2, the area under the Type 2 ROC function that plots Type 2 hit rate vs. Type 2 false alarm rate \parencite{rahnev2025comprehensive}.